 Recent leadership failures in several popular organizations have drawn increased attention to the reality that achieving goals through employee performance is only one part of the formula for success.
 Another critical piece in this equation is the way leaders do it which impacts employees, and ultimately relationships.
-Leaders who are low on self-awareness, self-regulation, motivation, empathy and interpersonal skills lack something called “emotional intelligence” (EI/EQ), a model popularized by psychologist Daniel Goleman.
+Leaders who are low on self-awareness, self-regulation, motivation, empathy and interpersonal skills.
+They lack something called “emotional intelligence” (EI/EQ), a model popularized by psychologist Daniel Goleman.
 EI is a set of social and emotional abilities that help an individual achieve both personal and professional success.

-Since long, HR managers and professional training heads know what distinguishes an average employee from a star.
+For a long, HR managers and professional training heads know what distinguishes an average employee from a star.
 It isn’t essentially just intelligence, it is something different, which was earlier difficult to describe, and was called people skill.
-Nowadays this phrase “people skills” is replaced with a systematic term called emotional intelligence.
-Thus, in this article we are going to talk about emotional intelligence ethics at workplace.
+Nowadays the phrase “people skills” is replaced with a systematic term called emotional intelligence.
+Thus, in this article, we are going to talk about emotional intelligence ethics in the workplace.

 Following emotional intelligence ethics at the workplace is a critical tool for handling moral challenges in business ethics.
 Emotions are important contributors to ethical decision-making at work.
 The two components of emotional intelligence play a role in this decision-making; the cognitive component that facilitates accurate perceptions of others’ emotions and the empathy component that contributes to the understanding of others’ emotions by sharing their experiences.

 Individuals with high emotional intelligence wok are more skillful at reasoning and regulating their emotions and the behavior of others.
 They use this information to guide their own thinking and behavior.
 Such people are more likely to guide themselves towards ethical thought and actions through their emotional competencies.
 Therefore, individuals with high EI are better able to manage their emotions and react less impulsively and aggressively to others.